zhoutailiang/libB/README.md

 # libB
-add something in submodule B
+add something in submodule B in 11.12